Charu-takkar/eCommerce-Sales-Analysis-Project/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the movie revenue data to answer key questions , such as:
+EDA involved exploring the sales data to answer key questions , such as:

-- What is the overall Revenue trend?
+- Which product Category is contributing the most?
-- Which movie/genre are top sellers?
+- Which Sub-category /product are top sellers in each product category?
-- Which are the peak revenue periods?
+- Which are the peak sales months/hour of a day?

  ### Results/Findings

 The analysis results are summarised as follows:

-1. The Movie industry revenue has been steadily increasing since 1976, with a noticeable peak in 2002,2008,2012.
-2. Action Genre is the best performing genre in terms of Gross Revenue , followed by Comedy, Adventure,Drama and Crime.
+1. The "Jewellery" category has topped the charts with 74% sales,followed by "Clothing" 6% and" Home Decor & Festive Needs" 4% of total sales value.
+2. In Jewellery,"Rings" is the best performing sub-category ,having 72% sales.Brands like Brands "Karatcraft","Radiant Bay" and "BlueStone" are among the top.
+3. In Clothing Category,"Women's Clothing" is the best performing sub-category ,having 56% sales with "Lingerie,sleep& swimwear"(40%), "Ethnic wear"(25%) , "Western wear"(22%) sub-sub-catgory topping the charts.
+Brands like "Black","Lajo", "White" among the top.
-3. USA is making the highest revenue(89.4%), followed by UK(5.3%)
+4. "Bras" is making the highest sales(34%) in Women's Clothing Category.
-4. Pg-13,PG rated movies can be targeted for growth.
+5. Brand "Gaga" and "Diviniti" can be targeted for growth in "Home Decor and Festive Needs" product Category.

 ### Recommendations

 Based on analysis, we recommend following actions:

-- Invest in Action,Adventure genre to maximize revenue overall (In last 5 years(2010-2015), Action genre contributed almost 45% of total Gross Revenue, Adventure 25% and Comedy 13% in contrast to 1990s with 37% of Gross Revenue coming from Action genre movies,26% comedy, 16% Drama and 14% Adventure for PG, PG-13,G and R rated films).
+- Invest in Jewellery Category to maximize sales overall.
-- For PG-13 rated movies, focus on expanding in Action genre.
+- In Jewellery category, focus on expanding in Rings.
-- For R rated movies, focus on expanding in both Comedy and Action genre.
+- In Women's clothing category, focus on expanding in "Lingerie,sleep&swimwear" sub-category with "Bras".
-- For PG rated movies, focus should be on Adventure genre.
+- In Homer Decor & Festive Needs categoruy, focus should be on Paintings & Religious idols.

 😄